KannonZenetism/zenetism-field-physics/zenetism/glossary/tripartite-infinity.md

 ### Φ₃ — Dispersive Infinity (⇝)

 **Definition:** Infinity at full extension.
-The terminal dispersion of form and pattern at the limit of motion, where differentiation exhausts and re-potentialization toward Aion becomes possible.
-Total distribution of form across possibility-space.
+The terminal dispersion of expression and pattern at the limit of motion, where differentiation exhausts and re-potentialization toward Aion becomes possible.
+Total distribution of expression across possibility-space.

 Dispersive Infinity is not degradation or destruction.
 It is motion reaching its natural limit — the point where active becoming has fully expressed and the cycle completes.
 Differentiation exhausts.
 Form distributes entirely.
 And in that exhaustion, the conditions for return to Latent Infinity (and thus to Aion) re-emerge.